 Represent the agency to various publics to broaden community awareness and support.

-Maintain knowledge current in the field, including but not limited to, participation in coursework, seminars and workshops.
+Maintains knowledge current in the field including but not limited to, participation in coursework, seminars and workshops.

-Bachelors Degree in Social Services, Human Services, Education, or related field experience required.
+Associates Degree in Social Services, Human Services, Education, Art Education, correlated field experience required.

-A minimum of 3 years experience working with youth who experience complex trauma preferred, but not required.
+A minimum of 2 years experience working with youth required, preferably with youth who experience complex trauma, in an after school setting.

 Ability to plan, implement and document lesson and workshop plans.

 Familiarity with social-emotional learning, restorative justice, and trauma-informed approaches to youth development preferred, but not required.